GsteigerDominik/ml2-email-assistant/README.md

 ## 3. Data Collection or Generation

-n the use case of the email assistant, there are essentially two types of input data.
+In the use case of the email assistant, there are essentially two types of input data.
 First, there is the .msg file, which serves as the initial input to start the process.
 This file is then classified by the classifier.
 Second, there are various ways the user can interact with the assistant.